cbc-univie/transformato/drude_test_case/note.md

 #### On the SDF file

 As it stands, transformato requires an SDF (./data/{mol}/{mol}/solu.sdf) for the generation of an RDKit molecule object.
 Importantly, the atoms in the SDF must be in the same order as the input PSF located at ./data/{mol}/waterbox/openmm/step3_input.psf for correct assignment (molecular graph nodes <> PSF entries) in the Drude case.
 The python script sdf_maker.py generates the required SDF from a PDB file of the solute (./data/{mol}/{mol}/solu.pdb).

+### Simulation

+Each intermediate state contains a shell script to submit a simulation (./{mol}-asfe/{mol}/intst\d+/simulation.sh).
+The number of independent runs can be specified with the `multiple_runs` variable in submit.py

+### Analysis

+After running the simulations you may carry out the free energy calculation with analysis.py.
+Submitting as slurm script:

+`sbatch analysis.sh . cpo1`